js216/CeNTREX/centrex/DAQ/README.md

 # CeNTREX slow DAQ software

-This repository has a very simple structure: `drivers` contains raw `.py` files which define the classes that access devices through NI-VISA; `examples` contains examples of using these drivers; `testing` has random stuff I'm working on. `ParameterMonitor` contains the software that uses the drivers to control and record parameters of the Centrex experiment.
+This repository has a very simple structure: `drivers` contains `.py` files which define the classes that access devices through NI-VISA; `examples` contains examples of using these drivers; `ParameterMonitor` contains the software that uses the drivers to control and record parameters of the Centrex experiment.

 ## Recording